badges/shields/doc/TUTORIAL.md

 There is a dedicated [tutorial for tests in the service-tests folder](service-tests.md).
 Please follow it to include tests on your pull-request.

+### (4.6) Update the Docs

+If your submission require an API token or authentication credentials, please update [server-secrets.md](./server-secrets.md).
+You should explain what the token or credentials are for and how to obtain them.

 ## (5) Create a Pull Request

 Once you have implemented a new badge: